alinoorul/automeet/README.md

-# automeet

-# created by BAZ
+# Automeet

-AUTOMEET is designed to allow a logged in Google user to automatically attend google meet meetings.
-Primarily to be used to personal college lectures, it has an extensible timetable file which can be used to input various meet links and times, along with days.
+Automeet is a bot (Python program with some level of spatial and temporal awareness) which attends Google Meets for you.
+A logged in Google user can attend college lectures by inputting a timetable in a JSON file.

 This script uses image recognition and emulates human input using pyautogui and win32api.